 Investing in tax lien certificates can be a good way to diversify your portfolio.
 However, certain risks are associated with this investment, so you will want to do thorough research.

 Investing in tax liens requires that you learn about the property and the real estate market in general.
-It means you must understand the auction process, tax lien laws and regulations, the property’s value, how foreclosure works, etc.
+It means you must understand the auction process, tax lien laws and regulations, the property’s value, how foreclosure works, etc. Not sure what is foreclosure?
+Dive in-depth into this legal process in RealVantage’s article here.

 Tax lien investing is not a short-term venture.
 You will typically need to hold on to your assets for one to three years.